Unreal Tournament 3

 Unreal Tournament 3 (UT3) is a first-person arena shooter video game developed by Epic Games and published by Midway Games.
-Part of the Unreal franchise, it is the fourth game in the Unreal Tournament series, and the eighth game overall; its name is in reflection of the game being the first in the franchise to use Unreal Engine 3.
+Part of the Unreal franchise, it is the fourth game in the Unreal Tournament series, and the eighth and final game overall; its name is in reflection of the game being the first in the franchise to use Unreal Engine 3.
 It was released on November 19, 2007, for Microsoft Windows, December 10 for the PlayStation 3, and on July 3, 2008, for the Xbox 360.
 OS X and Linux ports were planned, but they were eventually cancelled.
-A free-to-play version, entitled Unreal Tournament 3 X, would be self-published by Epic Games, and will be released in 2023.
+A free-to-play version, entitled Unreal Tournament 3 X, was leaked in late 2022 and cancelled in the following year.

 Similar to its predecessors, Unreal Tournament 3 is primarily an online multiplayer title.
 There are eight modes, including Deathmatch, Capture the Flag, as well as modes like Duel, Warfare, Betrayal and Greed.
 In vehicle maps, the player is equipped with a hover board, which allows players to quickly traverse large maps and grapple onto other teammates' vehicles.
 The game's single-player campaign does not follow a plot based around the eponymous tournament, but rather a Necris attack that occurs on a colony on an unknown planet, releasing armed Kralls, a warlike race of aliens, on the humans.

 The game received positive reviews from critics, and sold more than 1 million copies worldwide.